-Self doubt is something that we all face in our lives.
-And oftentimes, self doubt is coupled by fear and depression, which makes it harder to overcome.
+Self-doubt is something that we all face in our lives.
+And oftentimes, self-doubt is coupled with fear and depression, which makes it harder to overcome.

-In fact, if there’s anything I’ve learned about self doubt through all these time, it’s that — no matter how good you’ve become or how much you’ve accomplished — self doubt will always be there to haunt you.
+In fact, if there’s anything I’ve learned about self-doubt through all this time, it’s that — no matter how good you’ve become or how much you’ve accomplished — self-doubt will always be there to haunt you.

 However, I’ve also learned that even though these doubts never go away, overcoming them gets easier every time.

 And that’s what I hope to share with you today, some advice on how you can overcome self-doubt and boost your confidence to succeed.

 Whenever you set a goal for yourself, you must come up with a plan on how you’ll get there, which means you’d have to study and learn, prepare, and practice.

 So that when the time comes that you finally need to step up and do what you have to do, which is also the time when self-doubt starts to creep in, then you can just tell yourself: